Coding1610/React/Lecture_E/README.md

 --> Access : {this.state.keyName}
 --> In State property u can make , string , number , bool , function , array , object and PROPS etc..
 Like an Object Structure.

---> You can use any of them.
+--> You can use any of them...